 Looking for an escape from the big city?
 You’ll find it in Wakarusa—where it’s hard to have a traffic jam with only one stoplight in town!
 Century-old buildings, shady tree-lined streets and nostalgic shops make for one throwback to classic Americana you don’t need to be on social media to enjoy.

 Discover the “wall of a thousand drawers” at Wakarusa Hardware, or search for your favorite childhood sweets and sodas at the Wakarusa Dime Store and sample their famous jumbo jelly beans.
 For those that need to satisfy their sweet tooth, plan your visit around the Maple Syrup Festival held in late April.

-Indiana’s Cool North is home to some incredible craft breweries.
-Learn where to go for some tasty brews and and good times in Northern Indiana.Learn More
+Indiana’s Cool North is home to some incredible wineries perfect for any weekend getaway.
+Learn where to go for some fantastic wines in Northern Indiana.Learn More